ropensci/birdsize/review_edits.md

 > do it.
 However, I can imagine that some users aren't as comfortable
 > with dplyr so these convenience functions could be useful.

-Always a tough call.
-I like the idea of scooting it to the vignette for transparency.
-This would also help reduce, or at least compartmentalize, tidyverse deps.
+I agree.
+In this version, the `*summarize` functions are removed.
+I added a short demo of computing summary values using `dplyr` in the Getting Started vignette.
+(This also made it easier to remove tidyverse dependencies, see later comments!)

 > The internal function ind_draw() seems dangerous to me since it has a
 > while loop to get rid of negative sizes with potential to run for a